MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-That should address any build errors in your `Navigation` component.
+This should address any build errors in your `Navigation` component.

-Other than using your new styling, the only thing you do differently from the local-state tutorial
+Other than using the new styling, the only thing this dapp has done differently than the local-state
-is display the user's `address` formatted inside a link once they are connected.
+tutorial is display the user's `address` formatted inside a link once they're connected.
-Now that you have a place for connecting and showing the address, one could build out an entire
+Now that you have a place for connecting and showing the address, you could build out an entire
-profile component if they wanted (side quest).
+profile component (side quest).

 ![](../assets/tutorials/react-dapp/pt2-03.png)

 ### 5. Display MetaMask data

-In your `Display` component, you will not call any functions that modify state; you will read from
+In the `Display` component, you won't call any functions that modify state; you'll read from
-your `MetaMaskData`, a simple update.
+`MetaMaskData`, a simple update.

-Update the `/src/components/Display/Display.tsx` file with the following code:
+Update `/src/components/Display/Display.tsx` to the following:

 ```tsx title="Display.tsx"
 import { useMetaMask } from '~/hooks/useMetaMask'